 So before you agree to anything, check whether it’s genuinely free or if the amount will be charged anyway.

-Also, if you want to stay at the Venetian in Vegas, don’t miss my guide about the dress code in this hotel.
-[Here’s What to Wear at The Venetian in Las Vegas]
+Also, if you want to stay at this hotel in Vegas, don’t miss my guide about what to wear at The Venetian.

 Incidental charges are a part of the policy in most Las Vegas hotels, including the Venetian, and can’t be avoided no matter where you go.
 So, instead of avoiding this cost, it’s best to stay away from certain expenses during your stay so you can get back your entire deposit.